 One of the highlights of my summer 2019 is my trip to Europe.
 The main purpose was to attend my best friend’s wedding but hey, since we’re there, why not travel and enjoy Europe?

 We barely had time to travel.
 The plan was to see Malta after the wedding and head over to London for a couple of days.
 Although we were in Malta for 4 days, I only had a day and a half to spare.
 And let me say, it’s not enough.
+But as compared to where I went next, which was London, I definitely had more time in Malta.
+A lot more time to enjoy being in this city.

 I managed to squeeze in a couple of hours on one of the days to look around Valletta since we were right there for the wedding.
 This tiny capital of Malta, I would say is pretty underrated.